 Venice is busiest during the summer months, when everyone comes to soak up the Mediterranean sun.
 But we've found the city much more enjoyable in late spring or early autumn, when the weather is still pleasant and the lack of people traffic is pure bliss.

 Stay in the city

-Venice is best first thing in the mornings and during the evenings, when the cruise ships aren't running and the streets are quietest.
+Venice is best first thing in the morning and during the evening, when the cruise ships aren't running and the streets are at their quietest.
 To prevent missing out on these times (or to save you from a 5am wake up) we think it's best to stay within the city itself.
-There's accommodation to suit every taste a budget, but we recommend the Hotel Caprera for affordable, excellently located lodgings.
+There's accommodation to suit every taste and budget, but we recommend the Hotel Caprera for affordable, excellently located lodgings.

 A gondola ride is a must